 2. Chinese Garden of Friendship

-The second garden on this list that is located in the Sydney CBD is the iconic Chinese Garden of Friendship, a heritage-listed garden close to Chinatown.
+The second garden on this list, located in the heart of Sydney’s CBD, is the popular Chinese Garden of Friendship, a heritage-listed gem near Chinatown.

 Designed by architects and gardeners from Sydney’s Chinese sister city, Guangzhou, the garden was officially opened in 1988.
-It was named the Chinese Garden of Friendship as a way to symbolise the bond between Australia and China.
+Its name reflects the bond of friendship between Australia and China.

-The Chinese Garden of Friendship is a popular tourist attraction, with entry tickets costing $12 for one adult.
-Annual passes are also available for local Sydney-siders.
+The Chinese Garden of Friendship is a popular Sydney tourist attraction, with entry tickets priced at $12 for adults.

 Chinese Garden of Friendship | |